joeltg/joeltg.github.io/_posts/2016-08-25-oracles-and-bicycles.markdown

 This is in sharp contrast with autocorrect.
 Instead of retroactive correction, autocorrect is proactive prediction, which is much less disruptive.
-Autocorrect is a 5- to 10-character window into the future, and it's constructive in every way that spellcheck is destrictive.
+Autocorrect is a 5- to 10-character window into the future, and it's constructive in every way that spellcheck is destructive.

 -------

+> "What a computer is to me is it’s the most remarkable tool that we’ve ever come up with, and it’s the equivalent of a bicycle for our minds." <br> - Steve Jobs

-So here's the common thread: there's a very qualitative distinction between oracles and biycles.
+So here's the common thread: there's a very qualitative distinction between what I call "oracles" and "bicycles".
 Oracles are very Q&A, very I/O, very call-and-response.
 Bicycles are very direct, very fluid, very analog.
 Bicycles expand the range of what a human can do; oracles do something that a human tells them to do.